ankitjainb27/Full-Stack-Web-Developer-Nanodegree---Udacity/README.md

 9. View your project at unique-name.appspot.com.

-# Setup/Installation and Deploying on it locally.
+# Setup/Installation and Deploying it locally.
 1. Install Python if necessary.
 2. Install Google App Engine SDK.
 3. Open GoogleAppEngineLauncher.